ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 ### **Introduction**

-This tutorial is for first-time users, engineers, or technicians.
+This tutorial is for first-time users, engineers, and technicians operating the ADB-PC-DC01 module.

 **Our goal:** To guide you safely from unboxing your new converter to a successful first power-on.